-I’ll share some of my favorite ideas for self care- spiritually, mentally, emotionally & physically.
+I’ll share some of my favorite ideas for complete self care- spiritually, mentally, emotionally & physically.

 Let’s start with some things to leave behind.
 Letting go of certain habits or mindsets is a great starting ground for some quality self care.